IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 }
 ```

-In the generated code there are two more loadByName functions.
+There are two more loadByName functions.

-4. Function Call
+4. Function

 ```
 package org.bcos.main;